 If you are ready to accept the challenge of 3D printing with a temperamental material, wood filaments can definitely push your creativity to the next level.
-Once you try it a few times, printing with wood filaments can be very fun and rewarding.
+Once you try it a few times, printing with this material can be very fun and rewarding.

-Another great 3D printing material that you should try is the wood filament.
-Although you may already know that it is a bit challenging to work with, the prints that you get will be amazing.
+Another great 3D printing material that you should try is wood filament.
+It is a bit challenging to work with, but once you pull it off, you will see amazing prints.

-Many people who are into 3D printing try using 3D wood filament and expect that it is as easy to print as PLA filaments.
-This material needs you to extend a lot of patience as well as more advanced 3D printing skills so you can use it appropriately and get terrific results.
+This 3D printing material requires a lot of patience and a more advanced 3D printing skills so you can use it appropriately and get terrific results.

-Some of the qualities of wood filaments can be comparable to that of PLA filaments such as its strength.
+Some of its qualities are comparable to that of PLA filaments such as its strength.
 There aren’t any formal specifications for the materials for 3D printing, especially for those that are new PLA composites.
-The end result of your print largely depends on the non-PLA component with which the wood filament is made of.
+The end result of your print largely depends on the non-PLA component with which the material is made of.

-If you want to try 3D printing with filament wood, here are some tips to help you get started.
+If you want to try 3D printing with woodlike output, here are some tips to help you get started.
 Don’t worry if you make mistakes.
 It’s part of the learning curve with this material.

 It is important that you are patient, and learn as much as you can from your mistakes so that you can improve on your techniques as you go along.

 The first thing you will notice when you start using wood filaments is that they look as though they are a dense fiberboard.
-With the filament, it is normal to see dark specks.
+It is normal to see dark specks.
 That is why you should be using a larger nozzle so that the specks won’t cause any jam in your nozzle.

-If you ever encounter this problem, you will have to clean your extruder using a cleaning filament.
-For this, you can check out the cleaning filament from eSun.
+If you ever encounter this problem, you will have to clean your extruder.
+For this, you can check out this cleaning material from eSun.
 It is very affordable and is conveniently available in Amazon.

-When using wood filaments for 3D printing for the first time, you may discover some cool things about this material.
-For example, you can produce prints with a dark burned finish if you increase the printing temperature.
+When using this material for the first time, you may discover some cool things about this material.
+For example, you can produce prints with a dark burned finish if you increase the heated bed temperature.
 However, doing this can present some problems as well.

-A lot of the wood filaments are actually sensitive to high temperatures.
+Most materials of this type are actually sensitive to heat.
 Even if it is just one degree higher than what is recommended, you may find yourself having a difficult time with it already.
-Your hot end can clog when the fine wood particles of the filament ignite at high temperatures.
+Your hot end can clog when the fine wood particles ignite.

 Using a faster print speed and high layer heights will keep your wood filament moving along through your hot end swiftly.
-This way, the wood particles of the wood filament has lesser chances of burning.
+This way, the wood particles in your material would have lesser chances of burning.

-You may already know that printing with high layer heights produce prints that don’t look very good but you can always sand it away after you are done printing.
+You may already know that printing with high layer heights produces prints that don’t look very good but you can always sand it away after you print the object.

-When using wood filaments, you will notice that they are more runny in comparison with PLA filaments.
-So, with this in mind, you can imagine that when the printer head begins to move to various positions, the retractions settings that you would usually use for PLA may not work with wood filaments.
+When using a wood filament, you will notice that they are runnier in comparison with PLA filaments.
+So, with this in mind, you can imagine that when the printer head begins to move to various positions, the retractions settings that you would usually use for PLA may not work with this.
 It can leak from the nozzle.

 This situation can result in a stringy mess, and you don’t want that.
 To avoid this from happening, what you can do is to increase the retraction speed as well as the distances.
 You can experiment with various measurements in the settings until you achieve the results you desire – an outputs that smell, look and feel like real wood.

 Best Wood Filament Brands

-Now that we have discussed the basics about wood filaments and how you can print it to get great results, let us look at some of the best wood filament brands in the market today.
-You can expect very nice final products from these brands.
+Now that we have discussed the basics of wood filaments and how you can print it to get great results, it is time to look for the best brands in the market.
+So, let’s get started!

-Staining and sanding it can also be done.
-You can also try etching on the prints using a hot knife.
+You can also try staining, sanding or etching on the prints using a hot knife.
 Patterns can be burned into the prints.
 You can try and experiment with numerous techniques to get the style that you desire.

 What you have to remember though is that the bamboofill is very sensitive and can burn.
-You may have to spend time cleaning and unclogging your extruder before you can successfully find the right temperature for printing.
+You may have to spend time cleaning and unclogging your extruder before you can successfully find the right temperature for printing it.
 But once you do, printing with bamboofill can be rewarding.

-Lastly, the third variety of corkfill from Colorfabb is corkfill.
+Lastly, the third variety is corkfill.
 It can also be a challenge to work with just like bamboofill.
-They do differ with the colors they produce.
+However, they differ with the colors they produce.
 Corkfill has a much darker color compared to other wood filaments.
 It looks good although you won’t get as many variations of shades just like bamboofill.

 This brand is another reliable and high-quality producer of 3D printing filaments.
-Their wood filament is composed of PLA along with about 25% particles from poplar wood.
-You should know that the poplar wood particles can be quite big.
+Their wood filaments are composed of PLA along with about 25% particles from poplar wood.
+You should know that the popular wood particles can be quite big.
 It is best if you can print using a 0.4mm nozzle so that you won’t have any problems with clogging.

-The best printing temperature of MG Chemicals wood filaments is at 210°C. Again, you can experiment with different temperatures so you can get various shades in your prints.
+MG Chemicals wood filaments work best at 210°C. Again, you can experiment with different temperatures so you can get various shades in your prints.
 You just have to keep in mind not to burn up the wood completely because you will have trouble unclogging your extruder.

 You can expect top-notch products from Hatchbox including their wood filaments.
-The Hatchobox wood filament has in it the standard wood infill of 20%.
-However, what sets is apart from the competitors is their quality control.
+The Hatchbox wood filament has in it the standard wood infill of 20%.
+However, what sets it apart from the competitors is its quality control.

-As for the price, Hatchbox wood filament is at the same price as that of PLA filaments.
+As for the price, Hatchbox wood filaments are about the same price as PLA filaments.
 It is easily available at Amazon.com and you get to have your order shipped for free if you purchase more than one.

 |Print Temperature||195°C-220°C||185°C – 230° C||175°C – 220°C|

-Wood filaments may be a challenge to use when it comes to 3D printing projects.
-You have to find the right temperature that will work best for the design you want for your prints.
-However, when you do get it right, it can be very fun and rewarding.
+Wood filaments may be challenging to use compared to other 3D printing materials.
+You have to find the right temperature that will work best for the design you want and this might take time.
+However, when you do get it right, 3D printing with this material can be very fun and rewarding.

-Have you tried using wood filaments for 3D printing?
+Have you tried using this type of filament for 3D printing?
 How was your experience?
 Do share your thoughts in the comments!